RTradeLtd/go-ipfs-plugin-i2p-gateway/README.md

 go-ipfs-plugin-i2p-gateway
 ==========================

+Plugin for presenting an IPFS gateway over i2p.

 **WARNING:** This is *only* the gateway part, A.K.A. the easy part.
 It will make your IPFS gateway accessible via i2p clients, but it **will not route** **communication between IPFS nodes over i2p(1)**.
 This means that it **doesn't**